Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/HW_Emulation/README.md

 #### Calculating the Graph Throughput Using the Graph Output

 1. From the trace information in the run_summary in the Vitis Analyzer, navigate to the output port for which you want to calculate the throughput (Upscale kernel in this case).
 Add a marker at the start of the first output sample as highlighted below.
-Then click on the **Go** button to the last time icon and observe the cursor moves to the end of the last iteration.
+Then click the **Go** button to the last time icon, and observe the cursor moves to the end of the last iteration.
 Now, click the previous transition icon to go the start of the last iteration.
 Add one more marker at the end, and observe the time difference as `2244.8 ns`.
 ![graph throughput](./Images/graph_throughput.PNG)
 2. The number of bytes transferred is, `128` samples * `4` Bytes * `7` iterations = `3584` tes.
 Throughput = `3584/2244 * e-9 ~= 1.5 GBPS`.

     Compare the throughput with the one you got during `aiesimulation` where the AI Engine is a standalone module; see [Section 9](../AIE_Simulation/README.md#Calculating-Graph-throughput-using-Graph-output) in AIE Simulation.